AjixDev/ReactPHPMailer/README.md

 # form-mailer
-A template for a React.js based frontend and a PHP based mailer landing page.
+A  landing page template for a React.js frontend and a PHP backend includes PHPMailer.